 3. Firehole Canyon Campground, Flaming Gorge National Recreation Area

-Split between the states of Wyoming and Utah, the Flaming Gorge National Recreation Area provides endless outlets for camping and adventure.
-Spread along the 360 miles of shoreline of the Flaming Gorge Reservoir, this nationally recognized recreation area provides more than 43 developed campgrounds to choose from and 700-plus individual campsites.
+Flaming Gorge National Recreation Area provides endless outlets for camping and adventure split between the states of Wyoming and Utah.
+This nationally recognized recreation area extends along the 360 miles of shoreline of the Flaming Gorge Reservoir.
+This expansive area has more than 43 developed campgrounds to choose from and 700-plus individual campsites.

 Address: Forest Road 106, McKinnon, Wyoming

 4. Mammoth Hot Springs Campground, Yellowstone National Park

 While all the best campgrounds in Yellowstone National Park deliver on a memorable experience, the Mammoth Hot Springs Campground lets you soak in what makes Yellowstone so special.

 Mammoth Hot Springs Campground is near the northern entrance of Yellowstone in Montana and provides easy access to the travertine terraces of its namesake natural landscape.
 The campground is also within a short driving distance of the Boiling River, which is one of the few legal thermal soaking areas in the entire park.

 All 85 sites at Mammoth are non-electric and accommodate tents, trailers, and RVs.
 All sites are available on a first-come, first-served basis.
 Each campsite has a picnic table, fire ring, and shared access to flushing toilets and potable water.
 And Mammoth is the only campground in Yellowstone that stays open throughout the winter.

 To restock camp supplies, the nearby Mammoth Hot Springs Historic District has a quick-service restaurant and a souvenir-stocked general store with limited grocery items.

 Address: N. Entrance Road, Yellowstone National Park, Wyoming